 Instructions

-• In a large pot or Dutch oven like this one, boil plenty of water.
-Add cabbage and cook for 5 to 7 minutes until tender (cabbage will turn brighter in color.)
-Discard water and transfer cooked cabbage to a colander to drain.
+- Blanch the cabbage.
+In a large pot or Dutch oven, boil plenty of water.
+Add cabbage and cook until bright green and tender, 5 to 7 minutes.
+Transfer cooked cabbage to a colander to drain, and return the water to the boil.

-• Wipe empty pot and return to heat.
-Add 2 tbsp extra virgin olive oil and heat on medium until shimmering but not smoking.
-Add onions and cook, stirring regularly, for 3 to 4 minutes then add garlic and ground beef (or turkey.)
+- Brown the onions, garlic, and beef.
+Wipe the empty pot and return it to medium heat.
+Add extra virgin olive oil and heat until shimmering but not smoking.
+Add onions and cook, stirring regularly, for 3 to 4 minutes until lightly browned.
+Add garlic and ground meat.
 Break the meat apart using a wooden spoon.
 Raise heat to medium-high.
 Cook until meat is fully browned, stirring occasionally.
 Carefully drain any fat, and return to heat.
 Season with salt and pepper.

-• Now add cooked cabbage, cooked brown rice, chopped herbs, and spices.
+- Add the cabbage, brown rice, chopped herbs, and spices.
 Season with salt and pepper.
 Stir to combine.

-• Add diced tomatoes, tomato sauce, and 1 cup of water.
+- Boil, then simmer.
+Add diced tomatoes, tomato sauce, and 1 cup of water.
 Bring to a boil, then lower heat.
-Cover and let simmer for about 15 to 20 minutes.
+Cover and simmer until rice has absorbed some of the cooking liquid, 15 to 20 minutes.

 Notes

-• Vegan Option: You can make a vegan version of this unstuffed cabbage recipe.
-Swap the meat out for 2 cups cooked chickpeas (canned chickpeas are fine here) and follow recipe as written!
+- Vegan Option: You can make a vegan version of this unstuffed cabbage recipe.
+Swap the meat out for 2 cups cooked or drained and rinsed canned chickpeas.

-• Tips for Storing Leftovers: Refrigerate leftovers in shallow airtight glass containers for 3 days.
+- Storing Leftovers: Refrigerate leftovers in shallow airtight glass containers for up to 3 days.
 You can also freeze leftovers in portions for use as needed.
-Thaw overnight in the fridge, heat stovetop over medium heat with a little more liquid added, stir regularly till warmed through.
+Thaw them overnight in the fridge, and reheat them in the microwave or on the stovetop over medium heat with a little more liquid added, stirring regularly until warmed through.

 *This post originally appeared on The Mediterranean Dish in 2019 and has been updated with new information and media for readers’ benefit.
 Enjoy!